 NEVER ALLOW THE ACTION TO SLAM CLOSED BY PRESSING THE BOLT RELEASE BUTTON WITHOUT THE BARREL INSTALLED.
-IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE OPERATING HANDLE WILL STRIKE THE RECEIVER AND CAUSE DAMAGE
+IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE BOLT HANDLE WILL STRIKE THE RECEIVER AND CAUSE DAMAGE.

-- 2 Remove the forearm as explained previously. - 3 The Maxus features the unique TurnKey Magazine Plug which is quickly and easily removed by inserting a key or standard screwdriver into the slot in the end of the magazine tube.
-To remove the three-shot magazine adaptor, press inward and turn the key or flat-blade screwdriver a quarter-turn to align the three-shot adaptor with the slot in the end of the magazine (Figure 10).
-This unlocks the three-shot adaptor, allowing it to be removed.

-- 4 If the barrel is on the shotgun, hold it to prevent it from falling out of the receiver while pointing the magazine tube down to allow the three-shot adaptor (plug) to fall out of the end of the magazine tube.
-Grasp and remove it (Figure 11, page 19). - 5 Reinstall the forearm as explained previously.
-When the forearm is in place and the Speed Lock lever is fully locked, the release button is flush with the surface of the forearm (Figure 9, page 15).
+- 2 Remove the forearm as explained previously. - 3 The Maxus II features the unique TurnKey Magazine Plug which is quickly and easily removed by inserting a key or standard screwdriver into the slot in the end of the magazine tube.
+To remove the three-shot magazine adaptor, press inward and turn the key or flat-blade screwdriver a quarter-turn to align the threeshot adaptor with the slot in the end of the magazine (Figure 8).
+This unlocks the three-shot adaptor, allowing it to be removed. - 4 If the barrel is on the shotgun, hold it to prevent it from falling out of the receiver while pointing the magazine tube down to allow the three-shot adaptor (plug) to fall out of the end of the magazine tube.
+Grasp the three-shot adaptor (plug) and remove it (Figure 9). - 5 Reinstall the gas piston, barrel, forearm and magazine cap.